ardatan/graphql-mesh/website/docs/handlers/openapi.md

 sidebar_label: 'OpenAPI / Swagger'
 ---

-This handler allows you to load remote or local OpenAPI (2/3) and Swagger schemas.
-Based on `openapi-to-graphql`.
+This handler allows you to load remote or local [OpenAPI (2/3) and Swagger](https://swagger.io/) schemas.
+Based on [OpenAPI-to-GraphQL](https://developer.ibm.com/open/projects/openapi-to-graphql/).

 You can import it using remote/local `.json` or `.yaml`.